Greetings MEA Members of 7K & 7IJ!

 should we not be the leaders in the

 voice for our profession?
-How do

 we guarantee that voice?
 I believe